Saiyato/snapclient_docker/README.md

+# SnapCast
+[Snapcast](https://github.com/badaix/snapcast) is a multiroom client-server audio player, where all clients are time synchronized with the server to play perfectly synced audio.
+It's not a standalone player, but an extension that turns your existing audio player into a Sonos-like multiroom solution.
+The server's audio input is a named pipe `/tmp/snapfifo`.
+All data that is fed into this file will be sent to the connected clients.
+One of the most generic ways to use Snapcast is in conjunction with the music player daemon (MPD) or Mopidy, which can be configured to use a named pipe as audio output.

-# Dockerized SnapClient
+## Dockerized SnapClient
-This repository contains the scripts to auto-build images for SnapClient for the ARM architecture.
-The base image *resin/rpi-raspbian:jessie* was used initially for v0.15.0 and *resin/rpi-raspbian:buster* was used for newer versions; I've then moved forward to *arm32v7/alpine:latest* instead, and build from source.
+This repository contains the scripts to auto-build images for SnapClient (the *player* or *client* part of the solution) for the ARM architecture.
+The base image *resin/rpi-raspbian:jessie* was initially used for v0.15.0 and *resin/rpi-raspbian:buster* was used for newer versions; I've then moved forward to *arm32v7/alpine:latest* instead, and build from source instead of using pre-built binaries from the package archive.

 <img alt="Docker Pulls" src="https://img.shields.io/docker/pulls/saiyato/snapclient?style=flat-square">
 <img alt="Docker Image Size (tag)" src="https://img.shields.io/docker/image-size/saiyato/snapclient/alpine?style=flat-square">